joinmarket-webui/jam/README.md

   <img src="docs/assets/screenshot-dark.png#gh-dark-mode-only" width="80%" alt="Jam Screenshot">
 </div>

-## 📦 Integrations
+## 📦 Installation

-We're aiming to make Jam available for different node systems.
+We're aiming to make Jam available for different node systems to make installation as painless as possible.
-If your node of choice is missing, feel free to integrate it and let us know so we can add it here.
+If your node system of choice is missing, feel free to integrate it and let us know so we can add it here.

 <table>
 <thead>